zhihuizhang0625/UPENN-Hackathon/README.md

 ## Overview

 MyLeetcodeDiary is a tool to keep your leetcode practice history.
+The web aspp web app keeps track of user's activity on leetcode.com and provides review suggestions.

 It is based on React(Javascript) for front-end, Python for back-end, Airtable for database and Node.js.

 Special function includes a comlepte practice history, a list of problems that's still not successfully solved, and most importantly -- a smart recommendation for review problems based on forgetting curve and other better memorization skills.

 ## Team Members